wangyu-ustc/MemoryLLM/README.md

 pip install -r requirements.txt
 ```

 **Note:** In most cases, directly using `requirements.txt` should work well.
-However, if you encounter any compatibility issues, you can use `requirements_newest.txt` which contains locked versions that have been personally tested and verified to work.
+However, if you encounter any compatibility issues, you can use `requirements_infer_only.txt` which contains locked versions that have been personally tested and verified to work.
 The testing environment used CUDA version 12.2 with H100-80GB-HBM3 GPUs.

 ### Load Model
 First clone the repository and get into the repository: